White Bread

 Step Seven

-After a few minutes, the unit will make a buzzing sound and you’ll notice the word “add” flashing on the screen.
-This is the appropriate time to add things you want in your dough, like nuts, raisins, etc.
+After a few minutes, the unit will make a buzzing sound, and you’ll notice the word “add” flashing on the screen.
+This is the ideal time to add ingredients you want in your dough, such as nuts or raisins.

-You can open the lid, add the desired additional ingredients, and then close the lid without changing any of the settings.
+You can open the lid, add the desired additional ingredients, and close it without changing any settings.

 Bread Machine Bread